UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

 Exceptions are handled with a "try -- except" block.

-This provides another Branching structure (kind of like if) -- a way for different code to run depending on what happens.
+This provides another branching structure (kind of like if) -- a way for different code to run depending on what happens.

 .. code-block:: python